 Spending Carnival in Botafogo

-The neighborhood has its own street band called ‘Barbas,’ which literally means beard.
+The neighborhood has its street band called ‘Barbas,’ which means beard.

 Be prepared to get wet, however, a water truck soaks revelers as they march on the streets.